jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 - Critical CSS and above-the-fold optimization
 - Core Web Vitals monitoring

+## From Fantasy Football to the Modern Web

+That fantasy football website I built in the dorm while working under a pineapple field was more than a hobby project.
+It was my entry point into a career that would eventually span technology, education, and digital equity work.
+The problem-solving skills I developed while debugging table layouts and wrestling with browser quirks laid the foundation for more complex challenges later.

+Today, I work at the intersection of information, technology, and energy—often thinking about systems, standards, and access.
+But I don’t forget where it started: a text file, a browser, and the feeling that “if I can figure this out, I can figure out a lot more.”

+{% include callout.html type="info" title="A Personal Bridge Between Posts" content="If you’re interested in the learning pattern behind this story, this is the same mindset I describe in ‘The First 5 Things to Teach a Computer’: start simple, practice fundamentals, and let curiosity and iteration do the heavy lifting." %}

 ## Reflection: The Journey Continues

 From that simple fantasy football website on aloha.net to the sophisticated web applications we build today, HTML has truly come a long way.
 What started as a simple markup language for academic documents has evolved into the foundation of a platform that powers everything from social networks to complex business applications to immersive gaming experiences.

 The web in 1997 was static, desktop-only, and limited in what it could do.
-Today's web is dynamic, mobile-first, and capable of things I couldn't have imagined while experimenting in that Air Force dormitory under a pineapple field.
-We have semantic markup that machines can understand, multimedia capabilities that rival native applications, and styling systems that make beautiful, responsive designs accessible to all developers.
+Today’s web is dynamic, mobile-first, and capable of things I couldn’t have imagined while experimenting in that Air Force dormitory under a pineapple field.
+We have semantic markup that machines can understand, multimedia capabilities that rival native applications, and styling systems that make beautiful, responsive designs accessible to more developers.

-Yet for all the changes, the fundamental beauty of HTML remains: it's still just text files that anyone can write and browsers can render.
-You don't need expensive tools or a computer science degree to get started.
-You just need curiosity and a text editor—the same things I needed back in 1997.
+Yet for all the changes, the fundamental beauty of HTML remains: it’s still text files that anyone can write and browsers can render.
+You don’t need expensive tools or a computer science degree to get started.
+You need curiosity, patience, and a willingness to iterate—the same things I needed back in 1997.

 The web has democratized publishing, enabled global communication, and created opportunities that didn't exist before.
 As I look at the evolution from HTML 3.2 to HTML5, from inline styles to CSS Grid, from static pages to Progressive Web Apps, I'm filled with excitement for what comes next.

-The journey that started under a pineapple field continues, and I can't wait to see where it leads.
+The journey that started under a pineapple field continues, and I can’t wait to see where it leads.

 ---